Pooja-saini467/websitegrid/README.md

 ## Overview
 - It is single page website
 - it is complete responsive
-- all images are hover
+- all images and cards are hover

 ## Demo